 Peter Boyle’s Ghostspeaking belongs to a relatively rare poetic tradition, in which the poet creates heteronyms through which he or she writes.
 Indeed, the cover blurb of Ghostspeaking announces that the book contains ‘eleven fictive poets from Latin America, France and Québec.
 Their poems, interviews, biographies and letters weave images of diverse lives and poetics.’
 As opposed to the pseudonym, which is merely a false name that allows the poet anonymity, the heteronym entails the creation of an entire life: not only distinctive poetic works, but also a biography for the poet that embeds them in real history.

 Posted in BOOK REVIEWS Tagged Peter Boyle, Prithvi Varatharajan

 When you get there.
 At the frontier.
 It is very dangerous.
 Invisible precipices.
 Water sharp as knives.
 There are children playing between rocks.
 Many guns scan the bodies of the children.
 Suitcases tear open.
 A play of hands taking out …

 Cartomancy The dogs that sniff out the lineage of ghosts, listen to them barking, listen to them tear apart the drawing of the omen.
 Listen.
 Someone approaches: the floorboards are creaking under your feet as if you will never stop …

 What a strange species is the species angel.
 When I was born I heard them say “Angel”, “Angels”, or other names.
 “Spikenard”, “Iris”.
 Foam that grows on branches, the most delicate porcelain increasing all by itself.
 Spikenard.
 Iris.
-And in …

 A star-shaped object rising up out of the water – five wavering arms, five spokes of a chariot wheel, five curved cylinders, at their centre a cluster of grey barnacles, small pearls, a silver light, the water that drips from …